ariburaco/coderbyte-news-api/README.md

 Ensure that you replace `your_gnews_api_key_here` with your actual GNews API key.

+## Live Environment

+You can access the live version of the API at [https://coderbyte-news-api.onrender.com/api](https://coderbyte-news-api.onrender.com/api).
+If you want to test the API with Postman, you need to change the base URL to `https://coderbyte-news-api.onrender.com/api`. in the collection.

 ## Available Scripts

 In the project directory, you can run: